SN 2021foa: the bridge between SN IIn and Ibn: Spectral and Lightcurve modelling

 The pseudo-bolometric light-curve of SN~2021foa flattens from around 80~days.
 In order to reproduce the luminosity flattening, an extended CSM component that is flatter than $\rho_\mathrm{CSM}\propto r^{-5}$ is required.
 We found that if the extended CSM with $\rho_\mathrm{CSM}\propto r^{-2}$ is attached above $1.5\times 10^{15}~\mathrm{cm}$, we can reproduce the flat phase in the light curve when $10^{-3}~\mathrm{M_\odot~yr^{-1}}$ is assumed.
 Assuming a wind velocity of $v_\mathrm{wind}=1000~\mathrm{km~s^{-1}}$, this kind of the CSM structure can be achieved if the mass-loss rate of the progenitor gradually increase from $10^{-3}~\mathrm{M_\odot~yr^{-1}}$ to $10^{-1}~\mathrm{M_\odot~yr^{-1}}$ from about 5~years to 1~year before the explosion, and the mass-loss rate is kept at $10^{-1}~\mathrm{M_\odot~yr^{-1}}$ in the final year before the explosion.

 Also, we want to mention that the model is stable around the peak time, however, the latter part of the lightcurve is not well-established due to numerical limitations of \texttt{STELLA}.
 Hence, a two zone CSM for SN~2021foa well-reproduces the lightcurve until 80 d.
+We want to remark that even if we obtain a disk-like CSM geometry from spectral modelling in Section~\ref{spec-lcmodels}, our simplistic approximations of spherical geometry well reproduces the order of magnitude of the obtained physical parameters in lightcurve modelling.